Breinify/brein-api-library-javascript-browser/documentation/plugins/ui-survey.md

 Each page enables its own selected-answer summary; that setting has no survey-wide inheritance.
 Start over resolves the page's explicit boolean first, then the survey default, then `false`.
 Missing/null page settings preserve inheritance; changing the survey default affects only inheriting pages.
-With the defaults, the existing page layout is unchanged.

 The summary follows the active navigation path.
 Each item displays the question above its selected answer bubble.
 It excludes the current question and any later or discarded answers, and is hidden when there are no completed answers.
 The items are informational and do not navigate or remove answers.
 Back navigation updates the summary as later selections are discarded.
 Labels and explanations are rendered as text, not HTML.

+Footer actions appear left to right as **Back | Start over | Next**, omitting hidden or unavailable controls.
+The primary action is the rightmost visible button: **Next**, otherwise **Start over**, otherwise **Back**.
+On an endpoint, Next is absent, so Start over is primary with Back to its left.
+If Start over is hidden, Back is primary.
+A visible but disabled Next remains primary while waiting for an answer, initialization, or validation; its disabled state does not promote another button.
+Restart and label inheritance remain unchanged.

-**Start over** keeps the popup open, clears every selected answer and its recommendation attributes, and returns to the first page with a new session ID.
+**Start over** appears in the shared footer.
+It keeps the popup open, clears every selected answer and its recommendation attributes, and returns to the first page with a new session ID.
 It scrolls to the top and focuses the page heading.
 The current browser history entry is replaced; entries from the discarded session cannot restore its answers.
 Navigating into an old session entry closes the popup.
 Restart emits `br-ui-survey:navigated` with `reason: "restart"` and the new